Phantasy Star Universe: Server closures

 Due to low levels of use, the North American and PAL PC/PS2 servers of Phantasy Star Universe were shut down on March 31, 2010.
 PS2 support for the Japanese servers was discontinued on April 14, 2011.
 The Xbox 360 servers were shut down on September 7, 2012.
 The Japanese PC servers were closed as of 00:00 JST on September 28, 2012.
 Despite this, fans have created private servers for the game and still play to this day.

 Reception

 Phantasy Star Universe

 The game received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
 Erik Brudvig of IGN said of the PlayStation 2 version, "The result is an unsatisfying and stale experience that feels like an update to an old game that has had its day rather than a new title."
 In Japan, Famitsu gave the PS2 version a score of two nines, one eight, and one nine for a total of 35 out of 40.

+The Academy of Interactive Arts & Sciences nominated Phantasy Star Universe for "Role-Playing Game of the Year" at the 10th Annual Interactive Achievement Awards.